freelancersayed/Assignment11/README.md

-# RealerBlog
+# RegulerBlog

-RealerBlog is a sports website where users can find updates on all kinds of sports.
+RegulerBlog is a sports website where users can find updates on all kinds of sports.
 Users can also add information, comment on posts, and save posts to their wishlist for later viewing.

 ## Project Overview

-RealerBlog is designed for sports enthusiasts to get the latest updates, scores, and news on various sports.
+RegulerBlog is designed for sports enthusiasts to get the latest updates, scores, and news on various sports.
 Users can contribute information, add comments, and save their favorite posts to a wishlist for future reference.

 ## Features